Marmelodov/docs/api-reference/endpoint/delete-logs-id.md

 ---
-title: "Delete a log"
+title: "API Reference: Delete a log"
 openapi: "DELETE /logs"
+mode: center
 ---

-# API Reference: Delete a log

 Deletes a `log` object by its unique ID.
 Users can only delete `log` objects they own.